GallVp/sincmotion-matlab/diff_cwtft/README.md

 # Provisioning `diff_cwtft`

-The below steps will only work on macOS and will require some changes before on Linux and MS Windows.
+The below steps will only work for macOS and will require some changes for Linux and MS Windows.

 ## Step 1: Build wavelib